European Price Indication Directive

 MSRP or competitor prices

 If you decide to compare the price you offer to an external price, then make sure that the comparison is displayed in a way that doesn’t suggest to customers that it’s a price reduction.
-If a price comparison is perceived by the average customer to be a price reduction because of its misleading presentation, then the price comparison may violate both the UCPD and the Pricing Indication Directive.
+If a price comparison is perceived by the average customer to be a price reduction because of its misleading presentation, then the price comparison may violate both the UCPD and the PID.

 In addition, if you use the Compare-at price feature to indicate an external price instead of a price reduction, then you should make that comparison clear to customers to avoid confusion.